 - Check in at the Haleakala Bike Co. located at the Haiku Marketplace at 3:00 AM.

-- Get fitted for your fancy outfit: pants/ jacket/ helmet.
+- Get fitted for your fancy threads: pants/ jacket/ helmet.
 Seriously, plastic is so in right now and like I said, it’s wicked cold and sometimes wet up there so they provide you with gear and a badass helmet that probably once belonged to a Ruff Ryder.

 - Choose your bike. (“Extra small for me, please!”)